wp-plugins/apocalypse-meow/readme.txt

   * Specify minimum password requirements for users to ensure nobody chooses something stupid like "password123".  :)
   * See a complete history of log-in attempts, successes, and bans; optionally downloadable in CSV format.
   * Disable the "generator" meta tag, which betrays which version of WordPress you are running (thereby making exploits more easily targetted).
+  * Prevent the direct execution of PHP scripts in `wp-content/`.

 == Installation ==